Montería (hunt): Montería española

 Iberian wolves were shot in Spanish monterías until 1992, when the European Union Court declared it a "protected species south of the Douro river".
 Iberian lynxes were also regularly hunted until they became almost extinct and were protected in 1970 in the entirety of the Iberian Peninsula.

-If not by invitation, the price per peg of a commercial Spanish montería is anywhere between €250 to €6,000.
+If not by invitation, the price per peg of a commercial Spanish montería is anywhere between €250 and €6,000.

 Procedure

-A montería usually begins anywhere between 8-10 in the morning.
+A montería usually begins anywhere between 8 and 10 in the morning.
 With the first light of the day, the huntsmen begin to arrive at the finca or grounds where the hunt will take place.
 There, a traditional breakfast of migas (a dish made from fried breadcrumbs and typically accompanied with a fried egg, green peppers, garlic and either chorizo, torreznos or both) is usually served.
 After breakfast, the owner of the grounds or captain of the montería gives a speech where he provides detailed information on the game quotas, species, genders and characteristics (age, quality) of animals that can be shot, as well as explaining the safety procedures and timings etc. He will often finalise his speech by a prayer and at times, this is concluded with a group cry "¡Viva España y viva la Virgen de la Cabeza!" (long live Spain and the Virgin of Cabeza) or "¡Viva España y viva el rey!" (long live Spain and the king).
 The relevance of the virgin is that it is the patron saint of monterías and "monteros".
 Depending on the type of montería, the pegs will then be drawn randomly or previously adjudicated to each "montero".
 Hunters will then meet up with their respective "postores" and "armadas", to be led by them to their assigned shooting pegs.

-Between 10-12 in the morning, and after every hunter is already in their peg, the release of dogs takes place.
+Between 10 and 12 in the morning, and after every hunter is already in their peg, the release of dogs takes place.
 The dogs will scramble through the forest to force the game to leave their shelter and enter the hunting area.